VihariKonda-lantern/Mapper/IMPROVEMENT_IDEAS.md

 - ✅ Created `tab_router.py` with `TabRegistry` and `TabRouter` using registry pattern for dynamic tab loading
 - ✅ Added tab registration decorator and default tab registration **Remaining**:
-- **Separate UI from Logic**: Create view models/controllers for each tab
+- ✅ **Separate UI from Logic**: Create view models/controllers for each tab - COMPLETED

 ### ✅ 1.2 Configuration Management - COMPLETED
 **Status**: Created `config.py` with all constants